lappsgrid-services/ServiceValidator/docs/components/entities/Readme.md

 - New view has no identifier
 - On LIF input the `@context` attribute is lost

-stanford/vassar.ner_2.1.0.xml
+vassar stanford/ner_2.1.0-SNAPSHOT

 - Same as above, except that
 - `@context` attribute is not lost
 - When running on text or GATE input we get a proper error message in the output file but also an error written to the standard output

-stanford/vassar.ner2_2.0.0.xml
+SelectableNamedEntityRecognizer

-- Service requires Tokens but this is not enforced
+- Service requires Tokens but error message does not say that
-- Service seems to require Token#pos as well, but this is not specified (but unhelpful error is raised)
+- Service requires Token#pos, but error message does not say that
 - With Tokens and pos available a new view is created, but it is empty
 - Annotations in existing view all get metadata attribute (with value set to null)

-stanford/brandeis.namedentityrecognizer.xml
+vassar stanford.ner2_2.1.0-SNAPSHOT

+- Not tested yet

+brandeis stanfordnlp.namedentityrecognizer_2.0.4

 - Service requires LIF input, but tool runs on text input
 - Service requires Tokens, but runs and creates NamedEntity annotations without it